alan1ads/lp-utm/README-RENDER.md

 - **Service crashes**: Check logs for errors in the Render.com dashboard
 - **Credentials issues**: Verify that your `GOOGLE_CREDENTIALS` environment variable contains valid JSON
 - **Spreadsheet access problems**: Make sure your service account has been granted access to the spreadsheet
+- **Wrong worksheet**: If the bot is checking the wrong worksheet, verify the `WORKSHEET_ID` parameter matches the gid in your Google Sheets URL
 - **Deployment fails with "No open ports detected"**: Make sure the health check server is working properly (port 10000 should be exposed)